AnupadmaTheAnalyst/sales_data_sql_analysis/README.md

 # SQL Data – Sales Analysis

-## 📌 Project Overview
+## 📌 Business Context
-The focus is on solving **business-oriented questions** through SQL, progressing from basic to advanced concepts.

-The project demonstrates the ability to:
-- Understand business requirements
-- Translate them into SQL logic
-- Extract meaningful insights from structured data
+This project simulates a **real-world sales analytics case study**.
+The objective is to support **business decision-making** by analyzing historical sales data using SQL.

+The analysis answers common business questions such as:
+- Which products and customers drive the most revenue?
+- How do sales trends change over time?
+- Which customers show repeat and growing purchase behavior?
+- Which product lines and deal sizes perform best?

 ---

 ## 📂 Dataset
 - **Dataset Name:** `sales_data_sample.csv`
 - **Type:** Sales transaction data
+- **Description:** Transaction-level sales data for a company selling multiple product lines across different regions and deal sizes.
 - **Key Columns:**
   `ORDERNUMBER`, `ORDERDATE`, `YEAR_ID`, `MONTH_ID`,
   `CUSTOMERNAME`, `PRODUCTLINE`, `PRODUCTCODE`,